mbarbin/bopkit/src/pages/index.md

 for programming synchronous digital circuits.

-With Bopkit, you can express synchronous digital circuits, simulate them using the Bopkit simulator, and convert your designs to standalone C executables or hierarchical Verilog.
+With Bopkit, you can express synchronous digital circuits, simulate them using the Bopkit simulator, and convert your designs to standalone C executables.

 Bopkit also provides an interface for integrating external blocks written in other languages.
 For example, you can use OCaml blocks for unit-testing, or